NCBI-Hackathons/TraIN/README.md

+# For an updated version of TraIN, please go to https://github.com/LuciaGuerri/TraIN

+(This is an archive repository)
-# A TraIN for cell-to-cell communication molecules: Translating from Immunology to Neuroscience
+## A TraIN for cell-to-cell communication molecules: Translating from Immunology to Neuroscience

 HackSeq19 (Oct 2019) TEAM:
 Lucia Guerri (lead), David Guo (co-lead), Avi Srivastava, Owen Tsai, Nicole Knoetze, Almas Khan